vypxl/scar/README.md

 - Tween
 - Asset manager
 - Some Builtin Components and Systems, will be expanded in the future
-- Easy to use scene/game state serialization for savegames. - Will be outsourced into https://github.com/colonlc/serialize.cr

 ## Not yet implemented features